 Tuesday, November 1, 2022

 10:00 - 11:30 a.m. | ZOOM

 Interested in collaborating with nonprofits, industry, or government partners on your research?
 New to community-engaged research and wondering how to get started?
 Curious about the connections between your discipline and community engagement?
 Then this workshop is for you.
 Together, we will review the basics of community-engaged research, including definitions, examples from multiple disciplines, theories and conceptual frameworks, partnership building, and community engagement practices.
 Participants will come away with tools and resources for initiating conversations with community partners about how to work together on research.

 Jessica Barnes-Najor, Director for Community Partnerships, Office for Public Engagement and Scholarship

 Miles McNall, Director for Community-Engaged Research, Office for Public Engagement and Scholarship

-Sponsored by: University Outreach and Engagement; Academic Advancement Network; Vice President for Research and Innovation; The Graduate School
+Sponsored by: University Outreach and Engagement; Office of Faculty and Academic Staff Development; Office of Research and Innovation; The Graduate School